Blotch3D/Blotch3D/README.md

 default MonoGame BasicEffect, but they provide added features.
 Examples are provided that demonstrate how to use them.

-The shader source and the compiled shader files are in the Blotch3D Content/Effects folder.
-To use a custom shader, first copy the shader file to your program's output folder (for example, you could add a link to it in your project and set its properties so it is copied to the output folder).
+The custom shader source and the compiled shader files are in the Blotch3D Content/Effects folder.
+To use a custom shader, first copy the compiled shader file (mgfxo file) to your program's output folder---you might add a link to it in your project and set its properties so it is copied to the output folder.

-When your program runs, it specifies that file in the BlBasicEffect constructor.
-Then when the sprite is drawn, the effect must be "applied".
+When your program runs, it specifies that file name in the BlBasicEffect constructor (or you can manage the bytes from the file, yourself, and pass the bytes to the constructor).
+Then when the sprite is drawn, the effect must be specified by the sprite's SetEffect delegate.

-Each effect also typically has certain parameters that must be specified that control the feature provided by the effect.
+Each effect also typically has certain parameters that must be specified that control the feature(s) provided by the effect.
 These are set with the BlBasicEffect.Parameters\[\].SetValue method.
 They can be set at any time.

 For example, the BlBasicEffectAlphaTest effect is used like this:

-// Create the BlBasicEffect and specify the shader file (you can also specify 'BlBasicEffectAlphaTestOGL.mgfxo' if you are on an OpenGL platform)
+// Create a BlBasicEffect and specify the shader file (you can also specify 'BlBasicEffectAlphaTestOGL.mgfxo' if you are on an OpenGL platform)